Venture Café’s mission is to connect innovators to make things happen.

 The focus is on facilitating discussions and connections within plant science and agricultural technology.
 Programming will be curated around a variety of topics from food and energy security to sustainability to big data and machine learning.

-Every 2nd Tuesday of the month, Venture Café Nights: No Ceilings brings a diverse group of entrepreneurs, creatives and innovators together to learn, mentor and support each other.
+Every 2nd Tuesday of the month, Venture Café Nights: Activate brings a diverse group of entrepreneurs, creatives and innovators together to learn, mentor and support each other.

 The focus is on applying innovation to civic and social issues in North City and beyond.
 Programming will specifically be curated to address the goals of the Promise Zone, Forward Through Ferguson and 100 Resilient Cities.